-The first purpose of the opening movement of each session is to establish a sense of welcome and hospitality.
-The second purpose is to begin the session with the child's human experience, i.e. the child's "story."
+The first task in each session is to establish a sense of welcome and hospitality.
+The second task is to begin the session with the child's human experience, i.e. the child's "story."
 Located prominently in the room should be an enthronement of the Bible, with candle.
 Gather around the Word for prayer.

 Open the session by drawing a simple picture of a church on the chalkboard.
 (This can be as simple as a square with a triangle above it, with a cross above that, as in the graphic below.)